zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/DYNAMIC PARTITION.md

             from sale_detail;
 ```

-As preceding mentioned, user is unable to know which partitions are generated before running SQL.
-Only after the Select statement running ends, user can confirm which partitions have been generated through the value of ‘region’.
-This is why the partition is called **Dynamic Partition**.
+As mentioned in the preceding example, user is unable to know which partitions are generated before running SQL.
+Only after the Select statement running ends, user can confirm which partitions have been generated using ‘region’ as the value.
+This is why the partition is called as the **Dynamic Partition**.

 **Other Examples**: